muarshad01/Docker_and_Kubernetes/2_Manipulating_Containers_with_the_Docker.md

 ## 14: Listing running containers

 ```
-$ docker ps				# What containers are currently running and their Id?
+$ docker ps                             # What containers are currently running and their id?
+$ docker rub <image-name> <command>
 $ docker run busybox ping google.com
 $ docker ps
 $ docker ps --all 			            # List of all containers that we have ever created.
 ```

 CONTAINER ID	IMAGE	COMMAND		CREATED		STATUS		PORTS		NAMES